 The same goes for the cage pendants; incredibly stylish and they cast a great light.
 These are all wipeable too which is very handy.

 It’s also now possible to bring wall lights to a certain area of your kitchen without having to gouge a hole in your wall!
 This is thanks to cables that are so gorgeous that it’s perfectly acceptable to show them off.
-If you’ve got a standard socket nearby then our peg light is great for creating a general ambiance, or for zoning an area of your kitchen – the dining space for example.
+If you’ve got a standard socket nearby then our peg light is great for creating a general ambience, or for zoning an area of your kitchen – the dining space for example.

 Ok, so not strictly a re-shuffle, more of a thorough overhaul.
 You could push the boat out and replace the doors of your cabinets – there are some fantastic companies out there that sell bespoke kitchen doors.
 The downside?
 Despite using your existing carcasses, it can still be pretty expensive.
 There is a much cheaper alternative though, and that’s to paint your existing doors.
 Yes, it’s fairly time-consuming – hop over to our Paint Like a Pro blog and just see how many times Lyz says the word ‘prep’!
 But it’s so worth the effort.

 Our gorgeous range of paints come in different finishes so depending on what surface you’re painting, choose the nearly matt or wood paint.
 And don’t think for one minute that you have to choose just one paint colour for your cabinets; mix it up a bit with one colour on the lower cabinets and a complementing colour on the upper cabinets.
-But if painting your cabinets isn’t an option, then of course you could paint your walls or woodwork.
+But if painting your cabinets isn’t an option, then, of course, you could paint your walls or woodwork.
 There’s nothing like a newly painted room to give it some oomph!
 Wallpaper’s also a great option for a kitchen wall.
 We often associate wallpaper with living rooms, hallways and bedrooms, but with so many washable wallpapers around now, there’s absolutely nothing to stop you using it in your kitchen.

 The crowning glory of any cupboard door or drawer has got to be the handles.
 They have the magical ability of being able to make an inexpensive kitchen look incredibly high end, just like that.
 Now I know I’m biased, but we really do have THE best selection of kitchen handles.
 There are so many gorgeous ones to choose from, so to help you decide Keren has written a handy blog Kitchen Handles: A guide to making the perfect choice.
-Two of my favourite paint colour/hardware combos are a dark green paint with Gold Skyscraper handles and a virtually black, but not quitepaint with the Thor leather handles.
+Two of my favourite paint colour/hardware combos are dark green paint with Gold Skyscraper handles and a virtually black, but not quite paint with the Thor leather handles.
 Absolutely stunning.

 Socket to me

 Moving on to an all-too-often overlooked part of any renovation project: switches, dimmers and sockets.
-We’ve been trumpeting the merits of desinger hardware for some time now and have well and truly earned the title of ‘expert’ in this field too.
+We’ve been trumpeting the merits of designer hardware for some time now and have well and truly earned the title of ‘expert’ in this field too.
 When it comes to adding some seriously luxe finishing touches to a room then this is an incredibly easy win.
 Not only does our range of switches, dimmers and sockets come in six different finishes, it even includes cooker switches and USB ports, so every little detail is covered.

 Gimme some space